Subsidy Library

 format_list_bulleted What to do

-• Establish a companion crop on land entered into this action, so it’s growing with the main arable or horticultural crop.
+• Establish a companion crop on land entered into this action, growing with the main arable or horticultural crop.

-• The companion crop does not have to be present for the full growing period of the arable or horticultural crop, as long as it’s managed in a way that can reasonably be expected to achieve the action’s aim and its intended purpose.
+• The companion crop does not need to be present for the full growing period, but must be managed to achieve the action's aim.

-• Establish the companion crop by trap cropping, inter-cropping, or undersowing.
+• You can establish the companion crop by trap cropping, inter-cropping, or undersowing.

-• Avoid growing deep rooted species of companion crop on any area within a land parcel with historic or archaeological features identified in your SFI HEFER.
+• Avoid growing deep-rooted companion crop species on areas with historic or archaeological features identified in your SFI HEFER.

 schedule When to do